Racial and Religious Tolerance Act 2001

-The Racial and Religious Tolerance Act 2001 is an Act of the Parliament of Victoria, Australia, that makes behaviour that incites or encourages hatred, serious contempt, revulsion or severe ridicule against another person or group of people, because of their race or religion, unlawful in Victoria.
-The Act was passed during the premiership of Steve Bracks and went into effect on 1 January 2002.
-From June 30, 2026 the legislation gets repealed and replaced with a new Anti-Vilification Act.
+The Racial and Religious Tolerance Act 2001 is an act of the Parliament of Victoria, Australia, that makes behaviour that incites or encourages hatred, serious contempt, revulsion or severe ridicule against another person or group of people, because of their race or religion, unlawful in Victoria.
+The act was passed during the premiership of Steve Bracks and went into effect on 1 January 2002.
+From 30 June 2026, the legislation was repealed and replaced by the Justice Legislation Amendment (Anti-vilification and Social Cohesion) Act 2025.

-The Act also prohibits racist graffiti, racist posters, racist stickers, racist comments made in a publication, including the Internet and email, statements at a meeting or at a public rally.
-The Act explicitly applies to public behaviour – not personal beliefs.
+The act also prohibits racist graffiti, racist posters, racist stickers, racist comments made in a publication, including the Internet and email, statements at a meeting or at a public rally.
+The act explicitly applies to public behaviour – not personal beliefs.

 Provisions

-Section 8(1) of the Act provides:
+Section 8(1) of the act provides:

-A person must not, on the ground of the religious belief or activity of another person or class of persons, engage in conduct that incites hatred against, serious contempt for, or revulsion or severe ridicule of, that other person or class of persons.

-Note: "engage in conduct" includes use of the internet or e-mail to publish or transmit statements or other material.
+Note: '"engage in conduct" includes use of the Internet or e-mail to publish or transmit statements or other material.

-Section 11 of the Act provides:
+Section 11 of the act provides: